thiagodp/concordialang/doc/langspec/asl-en.md

 Test cases are generated from:
 1. [User Interface](#userinterface) : is such a dictionary for transforming [Interactions](#interactions)' element names into ids, xpaths, etc.
 2. [Interactions](#interaction) : provide the actions to perform.
-3. [Restriction](#restriction) : provide some of the rules that will be explored by the test cases.
+3. [Constraint](#Constraint) : provide some of the rules that will be explored by the test cases.
 4. *Approach's algorithm.*